seanlthecoder/Tenet/README.md

 WHEN I open the planner <br />
 THEN the current day is displayed at the top of the calendar <br />
 WHEN I scroll down <br />
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
+THEN I am presented with time blocks for standard business hours <br />
+WHEN I view the time blocks for that day <br />
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+THEN each time block is color-coded to indicate whether it is in the past, present, or future <br />
+WHEN I click into a time block <br />
-THEN I can enter an event
+THEN I can enter an event <br />
-WHEN I click the save button for that time block
+WHEN I click the save button for that time block <br />
-THEN the text for that event is saved in local storage WHEN I refresh the page
+THEN the text for that event is saved in local storage <br />
+WHEN I refresh the page <br />
-THEN the saved events persist
+THEN the saved events persist <br />

 ## Authors

 - [@seanlthecoder](https://github.com/seanlthecoder)

 ## Table of Contents
 * [Technologies](#technologies)
 * [basic info](#basic-info)

 ## Technologies

 This code was refactored using: